 Yet the internal police report, which I’ve reviewed, lays out a different scenario.
 It says a confidential informant called the police to report that MS-13 members were gathered on a corner, and that when the police arrived, a shoot-out ensued.
 It describes the operation as an “achievement obtained” and states—falsely, according to witnesses—that the boys were killed in the exchange of gunfire.

 Such incidents are all too common in El Salvador, where there is an alarming pattern of escalating police violence.
 The Salvadoran National Civil Police, known by its Spanish initials, PNC, often uses the term enfrentamiento, meaning “shoot-out,” to explain police killings of young people suspected of gang membership.
-The number of so-called enfrentamientos jumped from 39 in 2013 to 591 in 2016, after Mauricio Landaverde, the director of the PNC at the time, announced that officers would face no consequences for shooting suspected gang members.
+The number of civilian victims of so-called enfrentamientos jumped from 39 in 2013 to 591 in 2016, after Mauricio Landaverde, the director of the PNC at the time, announced that officers would face no consequences for shooting suspected gang members.
 But as was true in the case of the boys’ killings, these often aren’t shoot-outs at all.

 Police violence also occurs in other, equally grisly, forms.
 Local press outlets have managed to infiltrate WhatsApp networks the police use to plan murders, torture and rapes.
 Salvadoran journalists have also proven multiple cases of extrajudicial killings that were originally reported as shoot-outs.